j-boezi/Ad-Data-Cleaning-Project/README.md

 # Ad Data Cleaning Project

 # Purpose
 This project focuses on cleaning and preparing an advertising dataset for further exploration, analysis, and visualization.
-To simulate real-world messy data scenarios, I intentionally altered a public ads dataset—removing entries, changing formats, and introducing inconsistent or incorrect values.
+To simulate real-world messy data scenarios, I intentionally altered a public ads dataset by removing entries, changing formats, and introducing inconsistent or incorrect values.
 The goal was to identify errors, standardize formats, and produce a final, usable database ready for analysis.
 This project served as a hands-on practice in data cleaning with SQL.

 # Tools & Skills Used
-•PostgreSQL for database management and SQL queries •Data Cleaning Techniques:
+•PostgreSQL for database management and SQL queries
 •Removing duplicates
-•Standardizing formats (text, numeric, timestamp) •Handling null values and invalid entries
+•Standardizing formats (text, numeric, timestamp)
+•Handling null values and invalid entries
 •Converting data types
 •Data Quality Checks to ensure consistency and accuracy

 # Prepare the Database